lightdash/lightdash/docs/docs/get-started/exploring-data/sharing-insights.md

 ![invite user action](./assets/invite_user_action.png)

+Users that you've invited will be added as `Editors` to your project.
+You can read more about [user roles and permissions in Lightdash here](../../references/user_roles_and_persmissions.md).

 ## Now that you've added some teammates, you can start sharing your work!

 Here are the three ways to do this: